 More Capable, Compact and Faster, ZTE Unveils 5G RAN Product Portfolio for the Networks of the Future

-SHENZHEN, China, Feb.
-26, 2020 /PRNewswire/ -- ZTE Corporation (0763.HK/000063.SZ), a leading solution provider of telecommunications, enterprise and mobile internet-based consumer technology, has released the "SuperDSS" solution that supports three-RAT dynamic spectrum sharing, making full use of 5G migration spectrum for the operators.
+ZTE Corporation (0763.HK/000063.SZ), a leading solution provider of telecommunications, enterprise, and mobile internet-based consumer technology, has released the "SuperDSS" solution that supports three-RAT dynamic spectrum sharing, making full use of 5G migration spectrum for the operators.
 In addition, ZTE unveiled its latest full-series 5G product line-ups as the company makes continuous efforts to deliver a premium internet experience for users.

 Ultra-broadband product series facilitates RAN sharing and flexible evolution